 There are no counts within the last decade for 64 breeding sites (of 12 albatross and four petrel species) that were known to hold >1% of the global population (Table 1), or for any site in 13 island groups (of 5 albatross and three petrel species) that together held >1% of the global population (Appendix B).
-In addition, the Prince Edward Islands potentially hold large numbers of grey petrels, but no estimate is available.
+In addition, the Prince Edward Islands potentially hold >1% of global numbers of grey petrels, but no estimate is available.
 Adult and juvenile survival rates, and breeding success are known from at least one site for all species except for adult survival (spectacled petrel), juvenile survival (Chatham, Salvin’s, southern royal, white-capped, light-mantled and short-tailed albatrosses, and northern giant and spectacled petrel), and breeding success (Chatham and Salvin’s albatrosses, and spectacled petrel), although in some cases, data have been collected but not published.
-These gaps often reflect the logistical challenges of working at remote islands, and funding limitations given the large number of breeding sites in some jurisdictions.
+Data gaps often reflect the logistical challenges of working at remote islands, and funding limitations given the large number of breeding sites in some jurisdictions.

 THREATS: BYCATCH IN FISHERIES